Hollywood Ending (Agent Carter): Casting

 In February 2016, Marvel revealed that main cast members Hayley Atwell, James D'Arcy, Enver Gjokaj, Wynn Everett, Reggie Austin, and Chad Michael Murray would star as Peggy Carter, Edwin Jarvis, Daniel Sousa, Whitney Frost, Jason Wilkes, and Jack Thompson, respectively.
 It was also revealed that the guest cast for the episode would include Currie Graham as Calvin Chadwick, Lotte Verbeek as Ana Jarvis, Lesley Boone as Rose Roberts, Dominic Cooper as Howard Stark, Ken Marino as Joseph Manfredi, Chris Coppola as Hank, Tina D'Marco as Nonna Manfredi, Matt Braunger as Dr. Aloysius Samberly and Malcolm Brock Jones as orderly.
 Coppola and Jones did not receive guest star credit in the episode, while Everett and Austin received guest star credit instead of regular starring.
 Graham, Verbeek, Boone, Cooper, Marino, D'Marco, and Braunger reprise their roles from earlier in the series.

 Release

-Broadcast

 "Hollywood Ending" was first aired in the United States on ABC on March 1, 2016.
+The episode debuted on Hulu on November 29, 2017, after it acquired the exclusive streaming rights to the series, and was made available on Disney+ at launch, on November 12, 2019, along with the rest of the series.